integrations/slack/README.md

 - `comments` - New comments on issues and pull requests
 - `branches` - Created or deleted branches
 - `commits:all` - All commits pushed to any branch
-- `label:"your label"` - Filter issues, pull-requests and comments and based on **required** labels.
+- `+label:"your label"` - Filter issues, pull-requests and comments based on their labels.

 You can subscribe or unsubscribe from multiple settings at once.
 For example, to turn on activity for pull request reviews and comments: